madmarcos-codeup/elixir-rest-blog/src/main/resources/curriculum/v-security/18-intro-to-security.md

 ####Authentication and Authorization

-And we have a fantastic way of implementing that security!
+And we have a fantastic way of implementing that com.example.restblog.security!

 ---
 ## OAuth 2.0